HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in British Columbia: 2025 Guide

 Statutory Holidays in British Columbia: 2025 Guide

-The Complete List of Statutory Holidays in BC for 2025
+The Complete List of BC Stat Holidays 2025

-The table below outlines the 11 statutory holidays that will occur in 2025, which British Columbia employees are entitled to take off with pay:
+The table below outlines the 5 nationwide and 6 provincial holidays that British Columbia employees are entitled to with pay in 2024, 2025 and 2026:

 These statutory holidays are outlined in the Employment Standards Act and Regulations.
-They represent common paid days off for employees across Canada.
+They represent common paid days off for employees across Canada and are considered a key part of employee benefits in Canada.

-As a result, it is essential for employers to carefully plan for and accommodate all 11 statutory holidays when managing schedules, payrolls, vacation approvals and coordinating business operations in British Columbia.
+As a result, it is essential for employers to carefully plan for and accommodate all 11 statutory holidays when managing schedules, payroll, vacation approvals and coordinating business operations in British Columbia.

 In addition to the above 11 statutory holidays, some BC employers may provide extra paid days off on optional holidays like: